kostya9/NetObsBindings/README.md

 2. Generate bindings for all required modules
 3. Insert the version of the OBS library to [Obs.Version.cs](https://github.com/kostya9/NetObsBindings/blob/main/NetObsBindings/Obs.Version.cs) file.

+NB: to change the OBS version - modify the $GitTag variable in the ./init_obs.ps1 script

 ---

 Originally, these bindings generated in the blog post https://sharovarskyi.com/blog/posts/clangsharp-dotnet-interop-bindings/